 Finally, we believe that certain natural resources – in this case, the groundwater that residents rely on for drinking – belong to everyone and that elected officials are responsible for protecting and maintaining these resources.
 Upholding the government’s authority to issue and enforce the clean-up order in this case is consistent with the government’s duty to manage these natural resources for the benefit of present and future generations.
 It is also consistent with protecting the intervenors’ right to water.

-Our number one objective is to support our clients in their fight for clean, safe water.
+Our number one objective was to support our clients in their fight for clean, safe water.
 We should all be able to drink the water that flows through the taps in our homes without fear for our health and safety.
-It’s time that contaminated site gets cleaned up — it’s that simple.
-Our clients have been forced to live in fear of their water for too long.
+While it is an important step that the government will be installing water impact treatment systems for some impacted homes, we have consistently pushed for the site to be remediated as well.